digitranslab/fwego/docs/development/debugging.md

 You can use django-extensions commands inside backend docker containers:

 * `django-admin shell_plus` starts an interactive Python shell with loaded Django contexts and imported models.
-* `django-admin show_urls` lists all registered urls in the Baserow.
+* `django-admin show_urls` lists all registered urls in the Fwego.

 ## django-silk

 [django-silk](https://github.com/jazzband/django-silk) is a live profiling and inspection tool for executed requests and database queries.

-The interface can be accessed at http://localhost:8000/silk/ after Baserow is started in the debug mode.
+The interface can be accessed at http://localhost:8000/silk/ after Fwego is started in the debug mode.
 Every request is logged and can be analyzed, including the list of performed database queries.

 django-silk can be also configured and used for profiling using the Python's built-in profiler, see the official documentation for details.